mlochbaum/Singeli/README.md

 Function parameters like the `{T}` above are slightly different from arbitrary generator parameters: the function is only ever generated once for each unique set of parameters.
 Once generated, its handle is saved so that later calls return the saved function immediately (in contrast, a generator that declares a variable would make a new one each time).
 This avoids creating source code with lots of copies of functions, and also makes it possible for a function like `square{T}` to include recursion.

+## Export

+A top-level statement beginning with a literal symbol is an export.
+The entire statement consists of a symbol or list of symbols, followed by `=` and an expression, which needs to resolve to a function at compile time.
+The function is then exported with all the names given before `=`.
+In C this means a non-`static` function with that name is defined in the output file.

+    'some_function' = fn{i32}  # Export as some_function()

+    'fn', 'alias' = fn{i16}    # Export with two names

 ## Registers

 A function's arguments, and variables that it manipulates at runtime, are represented with typed slots called registers.
 Registers are first-class values, meaning they can be passed around and manipulated at compile time.
 For example, a generator can take a register as a parameter and set its value.
 Copies of registers, made by passing parameters or `def` statements, exhibit aliasing, like pass-by-reference.